• Home

 “Nature is not a place to visit.
 It is home.” — Gary Snyder

 Please consider a gift of any amount to the Land Trust of the Eastern Panhandle.
-We are a registered 501(c)(3) non-profit organization and your gift is fully tax deductible.
+Choose the designation for your contribution based on how you’d like to support our work:

 Honor and Memory Donations – Please join the Land Trust and those donors listed here in honoring and remembering those highlighted here:

-Donate Directly to the LTEP Operating Fund
+LTEP Operating Fund

 Since 1995 The Land Trust of the Eastern Panhandle has worked to protect important cultural, historic and ecological terrain in Jefferson, Berkeley and Morgan Counties.
 On average over 2 easements are closed per year and the acreage added averages just over 250 acres per year.
-As of 2020, we have 50 easements protecting over 4,800 acres.
+As of 2020, we have more than 50 easements protecting over 5000 acres.
 We are proud of all that the Land Trust of the Eastern Panhandle has accomplished thus far.
 We are committed to a future in which our community unites even more strongly to ensure the protection of our most fundamental gifts – our land and our water.

 LTEP Operating Fund donations (click button below)